bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 #### 2. How do we become dead to sin?

-We who are: Baptized into Christ’s death, Crucified with Christ, Dead to Sin.
+We who are: Baptized into Christ&apos;s death, Crucified with Christ, Dead to Sin.

 > Romans 6:1-6 &mdash;What shall we say then?
 Shall we continue in sin, that grace may abound?
 2 God forbid.
 How shall we, that are dead to sin, live any longer therein?
 3  Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 5 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: 6 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.